Mutual information-assisted Adaptive Variational Quantum Eigensolver: Conclusions Discussion

-In the present work, we provide a mean to reduce the size of the entangler pools for adaptive ansatz construction methods in VQE using MI which can be approximated by existing classical algorithms such as DMRG.
-Our method reveals how MI can help to construct the ansatz for VQE.
-In our numerical experiments, the best case scenario only requires about $1.5\%$ of the original entangler pool to achieve the same numerical accuracy.
-We also find that the average correlation strength $\pavg$ can be very low for a system, which implies that the entanglers should be mainly placed among the qubits in which the MI between the qubits is high.
-Further, the screening rates are not independent of the chosen fermion-qubit transformation and disparate $\pmax$ and $\pavg$ are observed for different transformations, providing an additional criterion to quantify the performance of different transformations~\cite{doi:10.1021/acs.jctc.8b00450}.
+In this work, we provide a method to reduce the size of the entangler pools for adaptive ansatz construction methods.
+The new method uses mutual information which can be approximated by existing classical algorithms such as DMRG.
+Our method reveals how MI can help to construct the VQE ansatz and allow adaptive ansatz construction with much less circuit runs.
+We also find that the average correlation strength $\pavg$ can be very low, which implies that the entanglers should be mainly placed among the qubits in which the MI between the qubits is high.
+Furthermore, the screening rates are not independent of the chosen fermion-qubit transformation and disparate $\pmax$ and $\pavg$ are observed for different transformations, providing an additional criterion to quantify the performance of different transformations~\cite{doi:10.1021/acs.jctc.8b00450}.

+A potential drawback of the proposed method is the absence of a systematic way to predict $\pmax$ and set $\pcut$.
+Here, we list some strategies that could be used to heuristically set $\pcut$ in practice. \begin{enumerate} \item $\pcut$ can be chosen based on the required accuracy, circuit depth the hardware can support and the run time one is willing to spend.
+One can also test the stability of the result under a slight change of $\pcut$. \item $\pcut$ can also be decided based on the selection of entanglers in the runs.
+If many entanglers of very high percentiles (like 90\% of the cutoff) are selected, one may consider choosing a larger $\pcut$. \item As we find that $\pmax$ can be nearly continuous with respect to the geometry of the molecular system (see Fig.~\ref{fig:h2o-per}(a)), if suitable $\pcut$ values are known for a range of chemical systems, similar values might be used for systems that are expected to behave similarly. \end{enumerate}

-Although low percentile means high speed-up comparing to the original QCC in our method, it remains unknown that whether low percentile means also low difficulty for classical computers to simulate.
-It will be interesting to bridge the two percentile values $\pmax$ and $\pavg$ we define, with classical resource needed for simulation.
+In addition, although low percentile means high speed-up, it remains unknown that whether low percentile means also low difficulty for classical computers to simulate.
+It will be interesting to bridge the two percentile values $\pmax$ and $\pavg$ we have defined in this work with classical simulation resource count.
 If low $\pmax$ was associated with low difficulty in classical simulation, $\pmax$ could be a new quantifier to indicate the difficulty of simulating a system classically.
 If the converse was true, a system with low $\pmax$ and high difficulty to simulate classically would be a good problem choice to demonstrate quantum advantage over the classical counterpart.